 Application Document Date Completed

 1. Letter of Intent

 2. Summary Data Sheet

 3. Project Narrative

 a) Purpose of the Application

 b) What Will Be Done

 c) Who Will Implement

 4. Proposal Abstract

 5. Budget Detail Worksheet and Narrative

-6. Document(s) Demonstrating Authority to Apply
+6. Memorandum of Understanding

 7. Application for Federal Assistance: SF 424

 8. Standard Assurances and Certifications

 9. Applicant Financial Capability Questionnaire (if applicable)

 10. Confidentiality Notice Form

-11. Disclosures of Process Related to Executive
+11. Disclosure of Process Related to Executive Compensation

-Compensation

-12. Pre-Award Risk Assessment
+12. Pre-award Risk Assessment

 13. Indirect Cost Rate Agreement (if applicable)

 14. Letter of Nonsupplanting

-15. Proof of 501(c)(3) Status (Nonprofit Organizations Only)
+15. How the Response to Human Trafficking Will be Addressed

+(optional part of Project Narrative)

+16. How Substance Abuse Services/Coordinated Community

+Response Will Be Addressed (optional part of Project

+Narrative)

+17. How the Challenges Faced by Veterans Will Be Addressed

+(optional part of Project Narrative)

+18. Letter of Experience